aAnubhav2147/Masters_Project/us-patent-phrase-to-phrase-matching/README.md

-This folder has the prliminary testing of all the code before they're implemented on the Kaggle environment.
+This folder has the preliminary testing of all the code before they're implemented on the Kaggle environment.

 Git/GitHub References: